Without resorting to pills or boring podcasts

 Lying awake at night and hitting the snooze button in the morning has been increasingly more common in this modern era.
-From Netflix to Candy Crush, there are an abundance of distractions just waiting to steal your time and attention away from sleep.
+From Netflix to Candy Crush, there is an abundance of distractions just waiting to steal your time and attention away from sleep.

 Thankfully, there are tons of free iOS apps and services that can alleviate insomnia, so you don’t have to resort to taking medication or watching YouTube tutorials.
-The main apps and utilities I focus on are Pillow, Sleep Pillow, Alarmy, Mathe and the iOS utility, Night Mode.
+The main apps and utilities I focus on are Pillow, Sleep Pillow, Alarmy, Mathe, and the iOS utility, Night Mode.

 5. Mathe Alarm

-I have come to find that a very important part of being well rested is waking up correctly.
+I have come to find that a very important part of being well-rested is waking up correctly.
 Most alarms blast you in a way that makes you dread waking up or play beloved songs to the point of contention, but waking up can be exponentially less annoying with Mathe Alarm Clock.

 When I used Mathe, I was forced to solve a math problem before my alarm would turn off.
 Although it was kind of annoying at first, it proved to be an effective technique for waking up and when I finally turned the alarm off, my mind felt awake in a fun way.

 I was ready to solve any puzzle thrown my way.
 This is definitely something to look into if you like puzzle games and have trouble waking up in the morning.

 Pros: Wakes you up in the morning with a more active mind, adjustable difficulty of math problems, and easy to use interface

 Cons: Setting the difficulty on Very Easy allows user to snooze through alarms, no brain games for falling asleep, and a small variation of alarm sounds.

 In my opinion, Pillow for iOS was definitely one of the most interesting apps on the list.
 This app’s software utilizes the microphone to analyze sleep.
 One of the interesting features this app has to offer is Apple Watch and Apple Health compatibility.